icyyolo/TikTokHackathonSubmission/README.md

 # Byte meets Vibe

-Protect every face around you—our AI automatically detects and blurs bystander faces, and location indicators in real time, keeping your world private without missing a moment.
+Protect every face around you - our AI automatically detects and blurs bystander faces and location indicators in real time, keeping your world private without missing a moment.

+## Our Inspiration

+In March 2025, the tragic death of Airi Sato in Tokyo highlighted the dangers of location doxxing during livestreams.
+While broadcasting near a train station, her attacker tracked her down by recognising her surroundings.
+Unfortunately, similar incidents happen globally: streamers and everyday users can be exposed when street signs, storefronts, and other location indicators, combined with reverse image search engines, give away their exact location.
+The risk goes beyond the streamer alone: bystanders in the background can also be exposed, even if they didn’t consent to being filmed.
+Faces caught in livestreams or videos can be identified using facial recognition, linked to social media profiles, or used to infer their locations.

+## Our Idea

+Our project is a real-time privacy shield designed to prevent these risks.
+While targeted at livestreamers streaming at public locations, it can also accept video inputs and lessen the workload of content creators who want to maintain their privacy and reduce doxxing.
+It automatically detects and blurs text in the background such as street signs, station names, or storefronts while also blurring the faces of bystanders to protect their privacy.

+## Why This Matters

+By combining text blurring and facial blurring, our system provides a comprehensive privacy shield:

+- Protects streamers & influencers from being tracked through background details.

+- Safeguards bystanders who never consented to being filmed, ensuring their privacy and safety.

+Our mission: make digital sharing safer for everyone in the frame, not just the person holding the camera.

 ## How we built it
 Byte Meets Vibe has 2 components: the Frontend (React Native/Expo) and the Backend (Python Flask).